Business Plan Metro

 3. New purchase - you want to check the market for the most favourable offer meeting the requirements set out by the company

-A new purchase or repurchase in the producer market can be illustrated in terms of a company wanting to replace their warehouse door.
+A new purchase or repurchase in the business-to-business market can be illustrated in terms of a company wanting to replace their warehouse door.

 1) Problem identification

 The company identifies its problem: We need a warehouse door, or: Our main warehouse door is defective.
-Will the budget allow a purchase?
+Will the budget allow for such a purchase?

 2) Determination of requirement characteristics